group-2

 Apply visa

-Philippines Visa Extension – Requirements, Fees & Online Application
+Philippines Tourist Visa Extension 2026: Requirements, Fees & How to Apply Online

 Philippines- Land of Smiles